joehillen/craft/README.md

 # TODO

+ * Write stdout and strerr from procs to logging handle
  * Lenses!!!
  * Replace FilePath with [pathtype](https://hackage.haskell.org/package/pathtype)
  * Rename `get` so that it doesn't conflict with the State Monad, but what name to use?